otthman/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to remove a file betty
+A script to delete the directory my_first_directory that is in the /tmp directory